-ALEXANDRIA, Va.—Each week, NACS brings you a roundup of news and information on cannabis and CBD to help update you on the fast-moving products and their legality.
+ALEXANDRIA, Va.—NACS publishes periodic roundups of news and information on cannabis and CBD to help update Daily readers on the fast-moving products and their legality.
 Here are the topics in the news for the week of April 5-11, as the CBD and cannabis industry responds to the coronavirus pandemic.

 U.S. Federal Activity